denislavdenov/mysqlbox/README.md

 # Kitchen tests are included
 ## Install kitchen
-Run kitchen test after box is created in order to test if mysql-server is installed
+Run `kitchen test` after box is created in order to test if mysql-server is installed, mysql service is running, default mysql port is 3306 and if connection to the database works.